erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk

--videoPM=
+-previewmaker=
-for UNIX use: bash makeVPreview.bash for Windows use: makeVPreview.bat
+for UNIX use: "bash makePreview.bash" for Windows use: makePreview.bat
 default: -
+for example:
+-previewmaker="bash makePreview.bash"

+**** Examples
 example for Windows:
 	>start "erachain" java -jar erachain.jar -pass=1 -seed=3:AXRJwqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1
 example for other OS:
 	>java -jar erachain.jar -pass=1 -seed=3:AXRJwqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1

+*** Pre-set commands
-USE startARGS.txt for ser arguments for start application.
-For example for Mac OS
+USE startARGS.txt for set arguments for start application.
+For example for Mac OS.
+Examples see in startARGS_example.txt